 Another thing we have gotten to adjust to is having a swimmable beach.
 In Washington you don’t actually get to swim in the Puget Sound 99% of the year.
 We live at Butler Beach in Saint Augustine and it’s the most beautiful spot.
 Sugar white sand, perfect waves and usually a sandbar, it’s been so wonderful to have a new appreciation for living by the water.

 We have a very new life since moving across the country.
 Working fully remote, living by the beach and genuinely enjoying sunshine is a dream life for us.
+We have even been able to invest and buy a vacation rental nearby to run as both a business and to have a place for family to stay when they visit.
 We’re very thankful we got to make the move and don’t regret it for a moment.

 Thanks for hanging out with us.
 I hope you enjoyed hearing about our experience moving across the country, and that you you don’t replicate aspects of our situation.
 It’s been a challenge, but Please let us know if you have any questions!